 From my book The Green Monk (Boiler House Press 2018).

-Do you love zapiekanka?
-Me too!!
-Here is a poem, written during Christmas 2016 in Krakow Poland.
-More specifically the historic jewish quarter of Kazimierz.
+Zapiekanka?
+Yes please!!
+Here is a flash fiction, written during Christmas 2016 in Krakow Poland, in the historic Jewish quarter of Kazimierz.

 I am very happy and excited to announce my new book, The Green Monk, is now available for pre-order.